The 14 best Florida beaches for families (updated for 2025)

 Anastasia State Park in Florida (Photo: FloridasHistoricCoast.com)

 You’ll find four miles of white quartz sand beach at Anastasia State Park in historic St. Augustine, the oldest continuously occupied settlement of European and African-American origin in the United States.
-A raised boardwalk travels over the dunes between the parking lot and beach, and animal lovers should keep an eye out for gopher tortoises, dolphins, and all kinds of birds.
-(The park is located on the Great Florida Birding and Wildlife Trail).
+Lifeguards monitor a designated swimming area from Memorial Day through Labor Day, and other amenities that rank this among the best beaches for families in Florida include covered picnic pavilions, restrooms, The Island Beach Shop and Grill, and free beach wheelchairs upon request.
+Animal lovers should keep an eye out for gopher tortoises, dolphins, and all kinds of birds (the park is located on the Great Florida Birding and Wildlife Trail).

-Where to Stay Near Anastasia State Park Beach, Florida
+Where to stay near Anastasia State Park Beach, Florida

-2. Red Reef Park
+3. Red Reef Park

 Boca Raton, Florida